The Infinite Lens: How to Sustain Creative Motivation

 Find Your Creative Spark

-Are you feeling stuck in your artistic journey?
-I offer personalized mentorship sessions to help you rediscover your vision and master your craft on the Island.
+I offer personalized mentorship sessions to help you rediscover your vision and master your craft on Vancouver Island.

 4. The Power of Curation (Learning to Look Back)